 In general, the Horizon 2020 programme appears to have the potential to remove barriers to TDM with regard to scientific materials, although a distinction must be made between research publications and research data.
 While the framework ensures OA to scientific publications, whether or not after a certain embargo period, Open Access to the underlying data is not guaranteed (yet).
 As is recognised by the Commission, the provision of free and open access to research data may involve other issues, such as those related to the protection of personal data.
-This problem will also be discussed in section 4.3.

-3.1.3.2 The Netherlands: NWO
+12.2.3.2 The Netherlands: NWO

 The Netherlands Organisation for Scientific Research (NWO) funds "scientific research at public research institutions in the Netherlands, especially universities.
-[It] focuses on all scientific disciplines and fields of research".
-The aim of the Dutch State Secretary for Education, Culture and Science is to have all scientific publications, funded by public resources, published under an OA licence by 2024, with an interim target of 60% by 2018.
-The NWO also holds the view that results - publications as well as other research output - from publicly funded research should be freely accessible worldwide.
-To serve that purpose, the NWO applies stricter OA rules to its funded research https://www.openaire.eu/postgrantoapilot.
+[It] focuses on all scientific disciplines and fields of research".202 The aim of the Dutch State Secretary for Education, Culture and Science is to have all scientific publications, funded by public resources, published under an OA licence by 2024, with an interim target of 60% by 2018.
+The NWO also holds the view that results - publications as well as other research output - from publicly funded research should be freely accessible worldwide.203 To serve that purpose, the NWO applies stricter OA rules to its funded research projects as of December 2015, meaning that all publications from NWO funded research must be made freely available immediately upon publication.
+This can be either through the golden road or the green road, but the NWO promotes the golden road in particular.
+An incentive fund is set up to compensate researchers - funded by the NWO - for any APCs they must pay for publishing in OA journals.
+This fund does not support the model of hybrid open access.